digime/digime-sdk-nodejs/guides/read-data-overview.md

 // session - The session we received from getAuthorizeUrl().
 // privateKey - The private key for this contract.
+// contractId - Your contract id
+// userAccessToken - The user access token from the authorization step.
 // onFileData - A function that will be called when a file is successfully downloaded.
 // onFileError - A function that will be called when an error occurs when downloading a file.

 const { stopPolling, filePromise } = await sdk.readAllFiles({
     sessionKey: session.key,
     privateKey: <private-key-of-contract>,
+    contractId: <your-contract-id>,
+    userAccessToken,
     onFileData: onFileDownloaded,
     onFileError: onFileError
 });